Azra-2003/Pomodoro/README.md

 **Welcome to Tamatie Time**🍅

 Tamatie Time is not just your ordinary Pomodoro timer - it's a unique spin on productivity with a touch of creativity and serenity.
+It embraces a minimalist approach to productivity, prioritising simplicity and ease of use.
 Embracing the beauty of the Afrikaans language, Tamatie Time, named after the Afrikaans word for tomato, brings a fresh perspective to time management.

 **Features:**